Application deadline: May 1st at 4 pm.

-To be eligible to apply, applicants must: have been born, have studied, or currently reside in the Fingal administrative area.
+This award is open to professional practising artists at all career stages working in Visual Art.
+To be eligible, applicants must have been born, have studied or currently reside in the Fingal administrative area.

-Artists wishing to be considered should apply by completing the application form linked above and should include the following:
+Artists wishing to be considered should apply by completing the application form linked above.
+An application should include the information below.

 Any questions or requests for further information can be forwarded to annie@rhagallery.ie